 Reduced range of motion

-An ankle ligament injury can severely impact an athlete’s performance, mobility, and long-term joint health.
-Ignoring the signs or delaying proper ankle ligament injury treatment increases the risk of complications that can keep you off the field for much longer than expected.
+An ankle ligament injury or joint dislocation can severely impact an athlete’s performance, mobility, and long-term joint health.
+Ignoring early signs or delaying proper treatment and joint dislocation management increases the risk of complications that can keep you off the field much longer than expected.

 Recovery time for ankle ligament injuries depends on the severity.
 Mild sprains may heal in 2 to 4 weeks, moderate tears often require 6 to 8 weeks, while severe or complete ligament tears can take 3 to 6 months to fully recover.
 Early treatment and rehabilitation are key to faster healing.